 Cruise-The set speed can be adjusted on either the 4.5" touch screen, using the touch points, or the 7" touch screen using the UP and DOWN arrow keys.
-If the set speed is changed on one, the change is reflected on the other.
+If the set speed is changed on one, the change is reflected on the Rider Profiles tabs.
+Up to 16 rider/user profiles can be defined.
+Rider profiles can also be uploaded via a USB connection.